 Everton agree £27.5m Moise Kean fee with Juventus

-Everton have agreed a transfer fee of £27.5m, potentially rising to £36.6m with Juventus for striker Moise Kean, according to Sky in Italy
+Everton have agreed a fee of £27.5m with Juventus for striker Moise Kean, and he will undergo a medical on Saturday.

-The 19-year old Italy international could earn around £52,000 per week, it is reported, with a medical possible as early as Wednesday.
+The 19-year old Italy international could earn around £52,000 per week, it is reported.

 The deal is expected to include a buy-back clause for Juve, and the fee could potentially rise to £36.6m.